fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 ### Course Schedule

-The course themes are spread across 13 weeks through 10 instructional sessions, with an additional two weeks reserved for the final project proposal and final project presentations.
+The course themes are spread across 13 weeks through 10 instructional sessions, with an additional two weeks reserved for the project proposal and project presentations.
 In addition, 8 class meetings are dedicated to student research presentations.
 This is a tentative schedule and will be adjusted along the way.
 Each session includes a few required readings to make sure you have a comprehensive understanding of the topic.

 **Important: Sessions are not aligned one-to-one with weeks.**